pauliusbaltrusis/pauliusbaltrusis.github.io/aboutme.md

 ---

 # About Me
-I am just a bored Field Application Specialist in Genomics at Bio-Rad Laboratories with too much time on my hands.
-If you'd like to read my CV click on My CV at the top right of the page or [here](https://pauliusbaltrusis.github.io/markdown-cv/)
+Hi.
+I work as an Application Specialist at Bio-Rad Laboratories and I have  too much free time.
+If you'd like to know my background click on *My CV* at the top right of the page or [here](https://pauliusbaltrusis.github.io/markdown-cv/).